close

 Removing Black Mould

-Some moulds are particularly dangerous to your health and need to be removed professionally.
-Toxic black mould, also known as Stachybotrys Chartarum has long been the curse of homeowners. it is found growing in bathrooms, as well as bedrooms, behind furniture, around windows and even on floors and clothes.
+Some moulds can be very harmful to your health and must be removed professionally to protect you.
+Stachybotrys Chartarum - also known as Toxic black mould has long been the curse of homeowners. it is found growing in bathrooms, as well as bedrooms, behind furniture, around windows and even on floors and clothes.

-If you do have black mould growing or starting to grow in any areas of your home, get rid of it immediately and then get rid of the source of moisture.
-If you find a colony of toxic mould, it is very important that you do not disturb it.
+If you do have black mould growing or starting to grow in any areas of your home, you need to get rid of it as quickly as possible before removing the source of moisture to prevent regrowth.
+If you discover colonies of toxic mould in your home, do not disturb it.
 Touching or moving the mould can cause an enormous amount of harmful spores to be released in the air, to the detriment of you and the people you share your home with.
-In this instance it is imperative that you seek a mould specialist as soon as possible and even consider staying in alternative accommodation.
+In this instance it is imperative that you seek a mould specialist as soon as possible and even consider staying in alternative accommodation to avoid the effects of the mycotoxins in the spores which can cause neurological damage and severe allergic responses.

 How to Clean Mould on Walls in Three Steps

-Soapy water and traditional cleaning products aren't powerful enough to tackle mould. so you will need a mould spray.
-However, a solution of bleach and water can be affective against tackling mould.
+Soapy water and traditional cleaning products are not powerful enough to tackle mould property.
+A special mould spray which is available from most supermarkets or a mixture of bleach and water can be affective against tackling mould.
 Take care to protect yourself by wearing eye protection, gloves, and a facemask, if necessary, and test the product in a small area first before continuing.

-How to Clean Mould on Walls in Three Steps -
+How to Clean Mould on Walls in Three Steps with Household Cleaning Products -

 1. Mix one part bleach to four parts water.